 That is, of course, until an idiot wearing blue had interrupted his concentration.

 "We were worried about you!"
-Red called over, nearly bounding into the room.
+Red called over, bounding into the room.
 "We woke up and you weren't there!
 Why didn't you wait for us?"

-Vio turned to them at that, feeling surprisingly bare as he realized he was still without hat or tunic.
+Vio turned to them at that, feeling bare as he realized he was still without hat or tunic.
 "I had no clue what time it was," he shrugged in answer to Red's query.
 "I didn't know when you had gone to sleep, and if it had only been a few hours I most certainly was not going to risk Blue's wrath."
 He gave an exaggerated frown and Red laughed.

 "Still, can you leave us a note or something next time?"
 Green asked him, coming up beside Red.